jacinyan/jacinyan/README.md

 A little about me:

-- 🧮 I have a degree in another engineering discpline
+- 🧮 I have a degree in some engineering branch
-- 👨🏻‍💻 I enjoy computer science and software engineering
+- 👨🏻‍💻 I enjoy computer science
 - 🤓 I am a fan of memes

 Reach out to me by [Email](mailto:jacinjiyan@gmail.com), or find me on [Twitter](https://twitter.com/jacinjiyan) and [Linkedin](https://www.linkedin.com/in/jacin-ji-yan) !